barrel/sweet-board/README.md

 ## About

 The Barrel Sweet Board is an app that uses the twilio api to retreive your sms log and display it in a simple, readable format.
-The app auto updates when new texts are recieved
+The app auto updates when new texts are recieved.

 Read the [story](http://www.barrelny.com/blog/sweet-board-sketch-to-prototype-in-5-hours/) behind the Sweet Board.